samrose/foodwagon/README.md

 # Foodwagon
 Welcome to Foodwagon!

-This application is designed to be a read-only HTTP REST API of government inspection and licensing data Mobile Food Facilities in the San Francisco area.
+This application is designed to be a read-only HTTP REST API of government inspection and licensing data for Mobile Food Facilities in the San Francisco area.

 A short data discovery process reveals that many of the entries do not have descriptions of available food items.